 The differences between Money Market Accounts and CDs center on interest rates, the potential for conveniences such as check writing, and your ability to make withdrawals without incurring a penalty.
 That’s why Discover gives you so many convenient choices.

 - Interest rates.
 If you like the certainty of a fixed rate of interest, consider a CD.
-Historically, most CDs have paid a fixed rate, often slightly higher than Money Market Accounts and other savings vehicles.
+Historically, most CDs have paid a fixed rate, often higher than Money Market Accounts and other savings vehicles.
 At Discover, the interest rate offered by a CD is determined at the time you deposit your money.
 Most financial institutions offer higher rates of interest on CDs with longer terms.
 Interest rates on Money Market Accounts, in contrast, fluctuate depending on market conditions.

 - Liquidity.
 CDs sometimes are referred to as term accounts because the CD matures after a specified period of time, when depositors receive the principal that was deposited along with accrued interest.
 If you withdraw funds or close the account prior to maturity, you usually pay an early withdrawal penalty.
 For this reason, a CD may be a good option if you are certain that you will not need the money prior to maturity.
 Money Market Accounts, in contrast, have no maturity date and permit a limited number of certain kinds of withdrawals.
 A Money Market Account may be a good choice if you need access to your cash periodically but on a less frequent basis compared with a checking account.

 - Added features.
 Money Market Accounts may offer conveniences such as check writing, access to an automated teller machine (ATM) and others.
 CDs, in contrast, do not offer these features because your money is deposited for the term of the account.
-With Discover's Money Market Account, you can access your funds by check, debit card, online or ATM (subject to certain monthly transaction caps).
+With Discover’s Money Market Account, you can access your funds by check, debit card, online or ATM (subject to certain monthly transaction limits1).
 You can even arrange for free online money transfers and bill pay from your account.
 You can also make automatic transfers to your account from a checking or savings account.

 Before deciding whether a CD or a Money Market Account is best for you, ask yourself the following questions: